isabella232/offer-decisioning.en/help/offer-library/create-ranking-strategies.md

         >
         >You can select all the options above.

     * **[!UICONTROL Dataset ID]**: You also need to provide a dataset where conversion events are collected.
 Select the dataset from the drop-down list.
-This dataset needs to be associated with a schema that must have the **[!UICONTROL Proposition Interactions]** field group (previously known as mixin) associated with it.
+This dataset must be associated with a schema that must have the **[!UICONTROL Proposition Interactions]** field group (previously known as mixin) associated with it.

     ![](../assets/ai-ranking-dataset-id.png)

-    >[!NOTE]
+    >[!CAUTION]
     >
     >Only the datasets created from schemas associated with the **[!UICONTROL Experience Event - Proposition Interactions]** field group (previously known as mixin) are displayed in the drop-down list.
 Learn how to create this dataset in [this section](#create-dataset).

 1. Save and activate the ranking strategy.

+It is now ready to be used in a decision to rank eligible offers for a placement (see [Configure offers selection in decisions](../offer-activities/configure-offer-selection.md)).<!--TBC?-->

-## Creating a dataset to collect events {#create-dataset}
+## Create a dataset to collect events {#create-dataset}

-First you need to create a schema:
+You need to create a dataset where events will be collected.
+Start by creating the schema that will be used in your dataset:

 1. From the **[!UICONTROL Data Management]** menu, select **[!UICONTROL Schema]**, go to the **[!UICONTROL Browse]** tab and click **[!UICONTROL Create schema]**.